mochi-hpc/mofka/docs/usage/topics.rst

 .. note::

-   Right now the two Yokan providers use the "map" backend, which is in-memory, and the Warabi provider uses the "memory" backend, which, you guessed it... is in memory.
+   Right now the two Yokan providers use Yokan's "map" backend, which is in-memory, and the Warabi provider uses Warabi's "memory" backend, which, you guessed it... is in memory.
    So we haven't improved much compared with a simpler "memory" partition manager.
-But this will allow us to complexify this configuration further later to make the partition persistent.
+But this will allow us to complexify this configuration further later.

 We can now add a partition that uses these providers.